Central joins the gaming world in a big way with new Esports Center

 There is, of course, built-in appeal for prospective students who grew up gaming.
 But Central’s Esports Center aims to reach out to and beyond the university’s circles of hard-core gamers.

-“This is a true example of how we can be interdisciplinary at the university level because there is so much opportunity to use the room for recreational purposes, and now intercollegiate sports and the academic piece,” says Dr. Kimberly Kostelis, dean of the School of Education and Professional Studies.
+“This is a true example of how we can be interdisciplinary at the university level because there is so much opportunity to use the room for recreational purposes, and now intercollegiate sports and the academic piece,” says Dr. Kimberly Kostelis, dean of the School of Education.

 “Students are going to be more personally invested in their coursework and we’ll be keeping up with a generation of students we’re serving,” she adds.